-Hey, it’s December, and that means it’s time to make some festive coffee drinks.
+The holidays are finally here, and that means it’s time to make some festive coffee drinks.

 It’s made with strongly brewed coffee (or whatever coffee you have in your pot right now), a quick chocolate syrup of cocoa powder, sugar, and water, and the peppermint flavor comes from a crushed up candy cane.

 - Milk: Use any milk you like here (plant-based works just fine).
 The higher fat the milk, the richer your peppermint mocha will be.
 For an extra rich and creamy drink, try substituting half and half or heavy cream for some of the milk.

 - Cocoa powder: Both natural and Dutch-process cocoa powder will work for this recipe.

 - Candy cane: This recipe calls for one large candy cane, but if you only have small ones, one large candy cane is equal to about 3 or 4 minis.

 How to Make a Peppermint Mocha at Home

 - Using a zip-top bag and a rolling pin or meat mallet, crush a candy cane into fine crumbs.